Powell: Fed on track to slow aid for economy later this year

 If anything, Powell said, the factors that helped keep inflation super-low for years before the pandemic — the growth of online retail, lower-cost goods from overseas, slowing population growth — could re-emerge as the pandemic fades.

-Most Fed officials said at their last meeting in late July that inflation had met their goal of making “substantial further progress” toward topping 2% for some time.
-If the economy continued to improve, most officials said it would be appropriate to begin reducing the Fed's bond purchases later this year, according to minutes from the meeting released last week.
+Bostic and some of his fellow Fed regional bank presidents, including Jim Bullard of the St. Louis Fed, Robert Kaplan of the Dallas Fed and Eric Rosengren of the Boston Fed, say they worry that high inflation will persist longer than Powell appears to believe.
+Some of these Fed bank presidents report that business people they speak with say they're continuing to raise prices to offset their own higher costs for wages and parts.

+A sharp jump in inflation has put the Fed's ultra-low-rate policies under growing scrutiny, both in Congress and among ordinary households that are paying more for food, gas, and hotel stays.
+Inflation, according to the Fed's preferred gauge, rose 3.6% in July compared with a year earlier, the biggest increase in three decades.
+The month-to-month increase, however, slowed from 0.5% to 0.3%.

-Complicating the situation, the resurgence of the pandemic, led by the delta variant, has confounded the Fed's expectations that the economy and job market would be on a clear path to improvement by this fall.
+Complicating the Fed's decision-making, the resurgence of the pandemic has confounded the Fed's expectations that the economy and job market would be on a clear path to improvement by this fall.
 The delta variant could slow spending in such areas as air travel, restaurant meals and entertainment.

-In his remarks Friday, Powell did not outline any specific timetable for the Fed to begin slowing its bond purchases.
-Many economists say one or two more strong monthly jobs reports would likely trigger the start of a pullback before year's end.

-“Even if we see another big gain in payroll employment in August, we suspect that the delta variant threat means the majority of officials will want to wait until the November meeting to give the green light,’’ said Paul Ashworth, chief U.S. economist at Capital Economics.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.